 Remember to bring: Your Driving License, two people share a snowmobile, each person who wishes to drive must bring their Driving License.
 Warm clothing to wear under the snowmobile suits we provide and good hiking shoes.
-If you are on your own, or you wish to ride solo, an additional fee of 6000 ISK is payable.

 - Scenic drive to Langjökull Glacier

 - Langjökull Glacier

 - Pick up and drop off in Reykjavík